APPFL/APPFL/README.md

     - FL-Alg Zoo [[src/appfl/algorithm]](src/appfl/algorithm/) - This folder contains serveral popular FL aggregation algorithms.
 - APPFL Communicator [[src/appfl/comm]](src/appfl/comm/): The communicator is used for exchanging metadata as well as the model weights between the server and clients.
 We currently support the following three communication protocols for different use cases.

     - MPI - Used for simulating FL experiment on one machine or HPC.
+MPI communicator now also supports model compression for efficient communication.
     - gRPC - Used for both simulating FL experiments on one machine or HPC, and running FL experiments on distributed machines.
     - [Globus Compute](https://funcx.readthedocs.io/en/latest/index.html) - Used for **easily** running FL experiments on distributed and heterogeneous machines.
 - APPFL Client: APPFL clients have local dataset on disk and and use dataloader to load them for the local trainer to train local models.